Jamestown: 1624–1699: Later years

-In 1624, King James revoked the Virginia Company's charter, and Virginia became a royal colony.
+In 1624, King James revoked the Virginia Company's charter, and Virginia became a crown colony.
 Despite the setbacks, the colony continued to grow.
 Ten years later, in 1634, by order of King Charles I, the colony was divided into the original eight shires of Virginia, in a fashion similar to that practiced in England.
 Jamestown was located in James City Shire, soon renamed the "County of James City", better known in modern times as James City County, Virginia, the nation's oldest county.

 Another large-scale "Indian attack" occurred in 1644.
-In 1646 Opechancanough was captured, and while he was in custody an English guard shot him in the back—against orders—and killed him.
+In 1646 Opechancanough was captured, and while he was in custody a setter assigned to guard him shot him in the back against orders.
 Subsequently, the Powhatan Confederacy began to decline.
-Opechancanough's successor signed the first peace treaties between the Powhatan Indians and the English.
-The treaties required the Powhatan to pay yearly tribute payment to the English and confined them to reservations.
+Opechancanough's successor signed the first peace treaties between the Powhatan and the colonists, requiring the former to pay yearly tribute to the latter and be confined to reservations.

 A generation later, during Bacon's Rebellion in 1676, Jamestown was burned and eventually rebuilt.
 During its recovery, the Virginia legislature met first at Governor William Berkeley's nearby Green Spring Plantation, and later at Middle Plantation, which had been started in 1632 as a fortified community inland on the Virginia Peninsula, about 8 mi distant.
 When the statehouse burned again in 1698, this time accidentally, the legislature again temporarily relocated to Middle Plantation and was able to meet in the new facilities of the College of William & Mary, which had been established after receiving a royal charter in 1693.
 Rather than rebuilding at Jamestown again, the capital of the colony was moved permanently to Middle Plantation in 1699.
 The town was renamed Williamsburg, to honor the reigning monarch, King William III.
 A capitol building and "Governor's Palace" were erected there in the following years.